DynareJulia/Dynare.jl/doc/src/the-model-file.md

       two lines.
      */

-Note that these comment marks should not be used in native MATLAB code regions where the [%]{.title-ref} should be preferred instead to introduce a comment.
+Note that these comment marks should not be used in native ulia code regions where the [#]{.title-ref} should be preferred instead to introduce a comment.
 In a `verbatim` block, see `verbatim`{.interpreted-text role="ref"}, this would result in a crash since `//` is not a valid MATLAB statement).